A snapshot overview of schools in Budapest that are considered (although not necessarily chosen) by English-speaking expat parents.

 Schools in Budapest reviewed by The Good Schools Guide International

-American curriculum/American High School Diploma/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 920 pupils
+American Elementary & Middle School Curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 920 students

-Established nearly 50 years ago by the US Embassy for their staff, now with students from over 50 nationalities but English is still the main language of instruction.
-Currently all on one campus outside Budapest in two main buildings.
+Established nearly 50 years ago, by the US Embassy for their staff.
+The school now has students from over 50 nationalities but English is still the main language of instruction.
+Currently, all on one campus outside Budapest in two main buildings.
 Fabulous looking website packed with great videos but maybe a bit short on useful information.
 Dually accredited by the Council of International Schools (CIS) and the Middle Schools Association of Colleges and Schools (MSA).

 Click here to read our full review of the American International School of Budapest.